MarinaTrofimovich/Marina_Trofimovich/README.md

 ## Overview

-- Created a tool that predict the sentiment of smartphone's review.
+- Produced a tool for predicting the sentiment of smartphone reviews.

 - Scraped over 23000 reviews on smartphones from the Yandex market using Python and Selenium.